rocjs/roc/docs/config/README.md

 You can override the current the location and name for the `roc.config.js` file using the `-c, --config` option.
 The path can be either relative to the current working directory or absolute.

 ## Configuration in extensions
 The section above talked about how configuration files are managed in applications but it holds mostly true for extensions as well.
-They follow the same structure as `roc.config.js`, but does not generally define values for `plugins`, `packages` and `action`.
+They follow the same structure as `roc.config.js`, but does not define values for `actions`.

 They also have the option to export a meta configuration file, a `roc.config.meta.js` file.
 This file is important to add extra data that is non-existing in the `roc.config.js` file.